Promoting Fairness through Hyperparameter Optimization

-We applied our approach at Feedzai on a real-world bank account opening fraud detection problem.
-In account opening fraud, a malicious actor will attempt to open a new bank account using a stolen or synthetic identity (or both), in order to quickly max out its line of credit~\citep{FraudSurvey2016}.
-When developing ML models to detect fraud, banks optimize for a single metric of predictive accuracy (\eg, fraud recall).
-However, as shown in our experiments, the models with highest fraud recall have disparate false positive rates on specific groups of applicants.
-It is well known that the ability for a legitimate individual to open a bank account is essential to economic well being, and even declared a basic right by the European Parliament~\citep{basic_account_EU}.
-By applying our fairness-aware HO strategies we were able to find models with 111\% improved fairness with just 6\% drop in fraud recall when compared to the model with highest fraud recall obtained through standard HO methods.
+We apply our approach on a real-world bank account opening fraud detection problem.
+When developing ML models to detect fraud, banks optimize for a single metric of predictive performance (\eg, fraud recall).
+However, as shown in our experiments, the models with highest fraud recall have disparate false positive rates (FPR) on specific groups of applicants.
+In this context, a false positive is a legitimate individual that was denied access to a bank account and its line of credit, an essential service for economic well being and social mobility~\cite{basic_account_EU}.
+Therefore, we consider a model to be fair if the probability of a legitimate applicant being denied access to a bank account is independent from their membership to a protected group (\eg, FPR parity across age groups).

+By applying our fairness-aware HO strategies we were able to find models with 111\% improved fairness and just 6\% drop in fraud recall when compared to standard HO.

 The summary of our contributions are as follows: \begin{itemize}

 \item An approach for promoting model fairness that can be easily plugged into current ML pipelines with no extra development or computational cost.